 TMB has shown encouraging results as a predictive biomarker in retrospective studies in NSCLC and SCLC.
 The first prespecified analysis of TMB as a biomarker was reported in the phase III trial CheckMate 227, evaluating nivolumab plus ipilimumab versus ChT in first-line NSCLC [64].
-The TMB cut-off of 10 mutations per megabase (Mb) was determined based on data from CheckMate 568 based on receiver operating characteristic (ROC) curves and clinical impact analysis [102].
+The TMB cut-off of 10 mutations per megabase (Mb) using the FoundationOne CDx assay was determined based on data from CheckMate 568 based on receiver operating characteristic (ROC) curves and clinical impact analysis [102].
 Patients with newly diagnosed advanced NSCLC were randomised based on PD-L1 expression.
 Those who had PD-L1 TPS ≥ 1% received nivolumab/ipilimumab, nivolumab monotherapy or ChT; and those with a PD-L1 TPS < 1% received nivolumab/ipilimumab, nivolumab/ChT or ChT.
+Two co-primary endpoints have been defined and both reported as positive: PFS in high TMB for nivolumab/ipilimumab versus ChT and OS for nivolumab/ipilimumab versus ChT in positive PD-L1 patients.
 In patients with high TMB (≥ 10 mutations/ Mb, 44% of assessable patients), nivolumab/ipilimumab was associated with longer PFS than ChT (HR 0.58, 97.5% CI 0.41-0.81, P<0.001), and more than tripling of 1-year PFS (42.6% versus 13.2%).
 The PFS benefit with nivolumab/ipilimumab was seen irrespective of PD-L1, wherein the HR similarly favoured nivolumab plus ipilimumab in patients with a PD-L1 TPS ≥ 1% and those < 1% (HR 0.62 and HR 0.48, respectively).
 A similar benefit was seen in both squamous and non-squamous histologies (squamous HR 0.63; non-squamous HR 0.55).
 Of importance, there was no difference in PFS among patients with < 10 mutations/Mb (HR 1.07, 95% CI 0.84-1.35).
+In contrast, TMB could not identify patients with improved survival on nivolumab/ipilimumab, with TMB harbouring a prognostic impact in this patients population.